 Friends and Family

 Business owners have traditionally turned to friends and family when they need more money than they can provide or raise with their own resources.
 Friends and family financing may be structured either as a loan or an investment, depending on the needs of the parties involved

 Businesses typically use a credit card for startup needs, day-to-day office supplies, small equipment purchases, online purchases, and online advertising.

 Online lenders like OnDeck and Kabbage provide a source for short-term loans and lines of credit that may be easier for some small businesses to qualify for than funding through commercial banks.

 Bank Loans and Lines of Credit

 Banks are the go-to source for many business finance needs.
-Although specific types of financing options may vary from bank to bank, a large commercial bank is likely to offer business lines of credit, term loans, SBA loans, commercial real estate loans, and other specialized services.
+Although specific types of financing options may vary from bank to bank, a large commercial bank may offer business lines of credit, term loans, SBA loans, commercial real estate loans, and other specialized services.

-Crowd funding is a way for small businesses to raise money from members of the general public (ie, the “crowd”) who are willing to back your company and/or a product or service you are introducing.
-Depending on which type of crowd funding you choose, the backers receive a reward (often a new product you’re going to introduce), repayment (with some interest) of the money they provide, or some equity in your company.
-There is also donor-based crowdfunding, but that is usually for raising money for personal reasons or for good causes.
+Crowdfunding is a way for small businesses to raise money from members of the general public (that is, the “crowd”) who are willing to back your company and/or a product or service you’re introducing.
+Depending on which type of crowdfunding you choose, the backers receive a reward (often a new product you’re going to introduce), repayment (with some interest) of the money they provide, or some equity in your company.
+There’s also donor-based crowdfunding, but that’s usually for raising money for personal reasons or for good causes.

-Trade credit is short-term credit that is provided to you by companies from whom your business buys things such as inventory, raw materials, and supplies.
+Trade credit is short-term credit that is provided to you by companies from which your business buys things such as inventory, raw materials, and supplies.